 Persian students may participate in the University-wide St Andrews Abroad programme.
-Further information on page 129 and online at: www.st-andrews.ac.uk/ study-abroad
+Further information on page 143 and online at: www.st-andrews.ac.uk/ study-abroad

 These grades are the overall standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.

 - Standard entry grades AAAB

 - Minimum entry grades AABB

-Gateway entry grades BBBB
+- · Gateway entry grades BBBB

-- Standard entry grades AAB

-- Minimum entry grades ABB

-- International Baccalaureate: • Standard entry grades 36 (HL 6,6,5)

-- Minimum entry grades 36 (HL 6,5,5)
+- Standard entry grades 36 (HL 6,6,5) - Minimum entry grades 36 (HL 6,5,5)